Sonika-gupta/EverestChallengers/README.md

 1. Remove Random assignment of hit probability
 2. Make Commentary more comprehensible depending on each bowl type and shot type
-3. Provide options to chose batsmen, bowler, target run in Super Over
+3. Provide options to chose batsmen, bowler in Super Over